 If you’re still lost, post in the comments or on the couchdb-user mailing list and I’ll do my best to explain.

+The _rev id will be kept in _revs up to revs_limit (1000 by default), but not the body.
+So, leaf-tombstones are not the same as DELETE tombstones, which will affect performance worse.
 Doing better is a provably difficult problem.
 For reference, start with L. Lamport’s Time, Clocks and the Ordering of Events in a Distributed System, Communications of the ACM 21, 7 (July 1978), 558-565.

 Take note: some CouchDB libraries, such as python-couchdb, do not differentiate between a 201 and a 202 response!